apalski/wodapp/notes.md

 1. Users
 	Admin user creates all the WODs and the movements

-	Users have a name, email, password and admin (boolean true/false) Users have many WODs
+	Users have a name, email, password and owner (boolean true/false) Users have many WODs
 	Users have many movements